-Shirley Cartwright 1956 - 2020 - Obituary
+SHIRLEY CARTWRIGHT 1956 - 2020 - Obituary

 Memorial services will be held at the convenience of the family.

-Strange & Weaver Funeral Service.
-Morrisdale, is in charge of the arrangements.
+Strange & Weaver Funeral Service of Morrisdale is in charge of the arrangements.

-Also surviving is her long time significant other, Tom Rudy, Morrisdale; her daughters, Melanie Reitz and husband Kris, Morrisdale; April Shimel and husband Paul, Trout Run; Betsy Samsel and husband Dan, Clearfield; grandchildren, Brandon Cartwright, Alyssa Kerlin, Isaac, Jacob, Kaleb, Aubrie and Khloe Samsel; great-grandson, Waylon Cartwright, her siblings, Leo Bush, Jr., Elaine Reams, Linda Pry, Bernard Bush, Terry Bush, and Bonnie Washic.
+Also surviving is her long time significant other, Tom Rudy of Morrisdale; her daughters, Melanie Reitz and husband Kris of Morrisdale, April Shimel and husband Paul of Trout Run, Betsy Samsel and husband Dan of Clearfield; grandchildren, Brandon Cartwright, Alyssa Kerlin, Isaac, Jacob, Kaleb, Aubrie and Khloe Samsel; great-grandson, Waylon Cartwright; her siblings, Leo Bush, Jr., Elaine Reams, Linda Pry, Bernard Bush, Terry Bush, and Bonnie Washic.

-Along with her father, she was preceded by an infant brother, David Bush.
+Along with her father, she was preceded in death by an infant brother, David Bush.

 There will be no public visitation.